Pan-Africanism: History

 In April 1958, Nkrumah hosted the first All-African Peoples' Conference (AAPC) in Accra, Ghana.
-This Conference invited delegates of political movements and major political leaders.
-With the exception of South Africa, all Independent States of the Continent attended: Egypt, Ethiopia, Ghana, Liberia, Libya, Morocco, Tunisia, and Sudan.
+This conference invited delegates of political movements as well as major political leaders.
+With the exception of South Africa, all independent states of the African continent attended: Egypt, Ethiopia, Ghana, Liberia, Libya, Morocco, Tunisia, and Sudan.
 This conference signified a monumental event in the pan-African movement, as it revealed a political and social union between those considered Arabic states and the black African regions.
-Further, the Conference espoused a common African Nationalist identity, among the States, of unity and anti-Imperialism.
+Furthermore, the conference espoused a common African Nationalist identity of unity and anti-Imperialism throughout the states.
 Frantz Fanon, journalist, freedom fighter and a member of the Algerian FLN party attended the conference as a delegate for Algeria.

-Considering the armed struggle of the FLN against French colonial rule, the Conference attendees agreed to support the struggle of those States under colonial oppression.
+Considering the armed struggle of the FLN against French colonial rule, the conference attendees agreed to support the struggle of those states under colonial oppression.
 This encouraged the commitment of direct involvement in the "emancipation of the Continent; thus, a fight against colonial pressures on South Africa was declared and the full support of the FLN struggle in Algeria, against French colonial rule".
 Tom Mboya, a Kenyan trade unionist and anti-colonial activist, also attended this conference.
 This visit inspired him to increase the pace of political activity aimed at agitating for Kenya's independence.